ProgrammingLover71/haxic/README.md

 ---

-## Motivation
+## ❓️ Motivation

 Why build Haxic?

-* To revive and enjoy the simplicity of BASIC-like syntax, but on modern platforms
+* To revive and enjoy the simplicity and syntax that BASIC dialects had, but with modern features too
 * To leverage Haxe’s cross-platform capabilities so that Haxic programs can run in many environments
 * To learn & experiment with building interpreters / compilers in Haxe
 * To provide a lightweight educational tool for learning programming / language design

 ---

-## Architecture & Design
+## 📕 Architecture & Design

 * **Source code** is in `src/`
 * **Examples** are in `examples/`